vica781/The_Literary_Loft_v2/TESTING.md

 # Testing

-This containes the testing details for the project 'The Literary Loft'.
+This contains the testing details for the project 'The Literary Loft'.

+## Table of Contents

 ## User Stories Testing

 ### User Stories

 #### EPIC 1: User Management